jamescherti/flymake-ansible-lint.el/README.md

 ## License

 The `flymake-ansible-lint` Emacs package has been written by [James Cherti](https://www.jamescherti.com/) and is distributed under terms of the GNU General Public License version 3, or, at your choice, any later version.
+This package uses flymake-quickdef, by Karl Otness.

 Copyright (C) 2024 James Cherti